John-Abbott-College/6P3-Notes/lessons/17-device-twins.md

 # Device Twins

-_Device twins_ are **JSON documents** that store device state information including metadata, configurations, and conditions.
+> _Device twins_ are **JSON documents stored online**  that contain information about the state of a device, including metadata, configurations, and conditions.

 Azure IoT Hub maintains a device twin for each device that you connect to IoT Hub.

-Device twins store device-related information that:
+**Device twins store device-related information that:**

 -   Contains device metadata from your solution back end.

--   Reports current state information such as available capabilities and conditions, for example, the connectivity method used from your device app.
+-   Reports current state information such as available capabilities and conditions.

 -   Synchronizes the state of long-running workflows, such as firmware and configuration updates, between a device app and a back-end app.

--   Querys your device metadata, configuration, or state.

 Note that **Device Twins are not appropriate for high-frequency communication** such as sending telemetry data from device to cloud.
 For this, use D2C messages.

->Device twins are automatically created and deleted when a device identity is added or removed from the IoT Hub.

 ## Device Twin Anatomy

 The device twin JSON document has the following structure:

+### Device identity properties

--   **Device identity properties**.
-Read-only properties from the corresponding device identity stored in the [identity registry](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry).
+- Read-only properties from the corresponding device identity.

+### Tags

--   **Tags**.
-The solution back end can read from and write to.
+- The solution back end can read from and write to.
 Tags are not visible to device apps.

+### Desired properties

--   **Desired properties**.
-Used along with reported properties to synchronize device configuration or conditions. **The solution back end can set desired properties, and the device app can read them.** The device app can also receive notifications of changes in the desired properties.
+- Used along with reported properties to synchronize device configuration or conditions.
+- **The solution back end can set desired properties, and the device app can read them.**
+- The device app can also receive notifications of changes in the desired properties.

+### Reported properties

--   **Reported properties**.
-Used along with desired properties to synchronize device configuration or conditions. **The device app can set reported properties, and the solution back end can read and query them.**
+- Used along with desired properties to synchronize device configuration or conditions. **The device app can set reported properties, and the solution back end can read and query them.**

 ![Screenshot of device twin properties](https://docs.microsoft.com/en-us/azure/iot-hub/media/iot-hub-devguide-device-twins/twin.png)